lauramagallanes/lauramagallanes/README.md

 ## About me
 - 💻 I'm a Full Stack Software Developer passionate about technology, programming 👩🏼‍💻 and birding 📷🦉.

-- 👩‍💼 I’m currently working  as a Teacher Assistant at 4Geeks Academy Latam.
+- 👩‍💼 I’m currently working  as a Teacher Assistant at 4Geeks Academy Latam, and as a Program Manager at 4Geeks Academy USA.

 - 📚 I love continuosly learning new things and challenging myself every day.